01 of 02

 Nudity Laws and Lands End Beach

-Lands End Beach is part of the Golden Gate National Recreation Area, which makes it Federal land, but the legal situation is complex.
-Read more about it here.
+Lands End Beach is part of the Golden Gate National Recreation Area, which makes it Federal land, but the legal situation is complex so be sure to check out nudity laws.

-Nude or naturist beach neophytes, please be respectful of others and read the Nude Beach and Topless Beach Etiquette guidelines before you go to a nude beach.Continue to 2 of 3 below.
+Nude or naturist beach neophytes, please be respectful of others and read the nude beach and topless beach etiquette guidelines before you go to a nude beach.Continue to 2 of 2 below.

 Getting to Lands End Beach